 AR 3435: Discrimination and Harassment Complaints and Investigations

-For sexual harassment under Title IX, Complainants must proceed under BP 3433 Prohibition of Sexual Harassment under Title IX and AR 3434 Prohibition of Sexual Harassment Under Title IX.
-For other forms of sexual harassment or gender-based harassment, Complainants should use this regulation.
+For sex discrimination under Title IX, Complainants must proceed under BP 3433 Prohibition of Sex Discrimination under Title IX and AR 3434 Prohibition of Sex Discrimination Under Title IX.
+For other forms of discrimination and harassment, Complainants should use this regulation.
 Also, see AR 3432 related to workplace harassment.

 Complainant: Any person who reports having suffered harassment, discrimination, or retaliation may file a complaint of harassment, discrimination, or retaliation.
 Complainants are encouraged to report harassment before it becomes severe or pervasive.
 Mt.
 Hood Community College strives to stop harassment.